$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

-in the range for which we obtain boundedness of the $H^\infty$-calculus is necessary or just due to our proof technique (the restriction comes from the isomorphy proof, see part~\ref{it:rem:main:range}).
-Also, we do not fully cover the unweighted setting.
-For instance, for $\calD=\R^2_+$, i.e., if $\kappa=\pi$, the case $\gamma=\nu=0$ is excluded in Theorem~\ref{thm:Laplace:inhom} by~\eqref{eq:range:gamma-nu}, which means that we do not make any statement about the boundedness of the $H^\infty$-calculus for the negative Dirichlet Laplacian in $L^2(\calD)=L^2(\calD,w_{0,0}^\calD)$ with domain $\sfD(\Delta_\Dir^{2,0,0})$.
-However, it is well-known that if the domain is set to $\{ u\in W_0^{1,2}(\calD)\colon \Delta u\in L^2(\calD) \}$, then this operator has a bounded $H^\infty$-calculus of angle zero, see also Proposition~\ref{functionalcalculus:variationalsetting}.
-The results in~\cite{Wood_2007} indicate that the latter might even hold for certain $p\in (2-\delta',4+\delta)$, as for this range maximal regularity can be established in the usual unweighted $L^p$-Sobolev spaces.
-This analysis is not part of this manuscript. \end{enumerate} \end{remark}
+\item As pointed out in Remark \ref{rem:main:thm:maxReg}, the range of admissible parameters in Theorem~\ref{thm:Laplace:inhom} is large enough to cover the maximal ranges considered in the literature on (S)PDEs on conical domains and even goes beyond that.
+However, due to our particular choice of the domains of the Dirichlet Laplacian, which are tailor-made for capturing the behaviour of singularities at the tip of the domain, we do not cover some well-studied situations, for which boundedness of the $H^\infty$-calculus of the negative Dirichlet Laplacian has been already established in an unweighted setting.
+For instance, the case $\calD=\R_+^2$, $p=2$, and $\gamma=\nu=0$, i.e., the case where the base space $L^p(\calD,w_{\gamma,\nu}^\calD)$ coincides with the unweighted space $L^2(\calD)$, is excluded in Theorem~\ref{thm:Laplace:inhom}.
+However, it is well-known that if the domain of the negative Dirichlet Laplacian in $L^2(\calD)$ is set to $\{ u\in W_0^{1,2}(\calD)\colon \Delta u\in L^2(\calD) \}$ (instead of our choice $\sfD(\Delta_\Dir^{2,0,0})$ in Theorem~\ref{thm:Laplace:inhom}), then this operator does have a bounded $H^\infty$-calculus of angle zero, see also Proposition~\ref{functionalcalculus:variationalsetting} below.
+The results in~\cite{Wood_2007} indicate that the latter might even hold for certain $p\in (2-\delta',4+\delta)$, as for this range maximal regularity can be established in the usual unweighted $L^p$-Sobolev spaces. \end{enumerate} \end{remark}

-\subsection{Boundedness of the \texorpdfstring{$H^\infty$}{H}-calculus in unweighted \texorpdfstring{$L^2$}{L2}-spaces}
+\subsection{Boundedness of the \texorpdfstring{$H^\infty$}{H}-calculus in unweighted \texorpdfstring{$L^2$}{L}-spaces}

 We first consider the negative Dirichlet Laplacian in the unweighted space $L^2(\calD)$.
 In this case we obtain the desired boundedness of the $H^\infty$-calculus easily by employing form methods.
 Our standard reference concerning forms and associated operators is~\cite{isem27_HarmonicAnalysis}.